-Speed unloads up to 7X with parallel query technology.
-Performance scales linearly in volume . . . extract billions of rows in minutes!
+FACT speeds unloads up to 7x with parallel query technology.
+Performance scales linearly in volume, allowing you to extract billions of rows in minutes.Learn more

 Data Ready for Everyone

-Produce flat files that any application can use.
-Plug into and feed ETL operations and offline reorgs.
-Archive your data.
-Migrate your VLDB.
+FACT produces flat files that any application can use.
+Plug into and feed ETL operations and offline reorgs, archive your data, migrate your databases, and more.Learn more

-"FACT is an essential component of our banking application because it, along with CoSort, produces faster and cheaper results than any ETL tool."
+"FACT is an essential component of our banking application because it, along with CoSort, runs faster and cheaper than any legacy ETL technology can."